 Every worksite should have, at a minimum, written accident reports and the OSHA 300 Log of injuries and illnesses as required by law.
 It's a good idea, especially for larger companies, to have written procedures and records of all safety and health programs.
 A program evaluator should compare the written program with the performance record of the program.

-In addition to documentation, interviews can be very helpful in establishing what has occurred.
+In addition to documentation, interviews can be very helpful in establishing the current status of safety management system design and performance.
 There are two kinds of interviews, formal and informal.

 To assess how well the worksite safety and health policy is communicated and understood, and how well the disciplinary system is working, ask the employees to explain them.